 So, there you have it.
 Thanks for indulging me in a brief session of spaced repetition, review, and elaboration in a transfer-appropriate context.
 Now I think I’ll go take a nap.
 (And when I awake, I look forward to reading your comments.)

 P.S. – Please do comment and share.
-Also, if you are – or aspire to be – a serious lifelong learner – I encourage you to sign up for my newsletter to get a weekly reflection question.
+Also, if you are – or aspire to be – a serious lifelong learner – I encourage you to sign up for my newsletter.